|Best for pool parties||Intex Party Island Flamingo||SEE IT||

 - Best for dogs: SwimWays Paddle Paws Dog Raft

-Factors to consider when shopping for the best pool floats
+What to consider when buying the best pool floats

-Imagine yourself on the perfect summer day, dipping your toes in a pool with a frosty beverage in hand and your favorite people by your side.
+Imagine yourself on the perfect summer day, dipping your toes into a freshly inflated pool with a frosty beverage in hand, a patio umbrella nearby to shade you when you take a break from the sun, a waterproof Bluetooth speaker to soundtrack your fun, and your favorite people by your side.
 Now, ponder the best pool float to complete this picture.
 If you’re having trouble visualizing, ask yourself the following questions to help turn this daydream into reality.

 First and foremost, you’ll need to decide how many people you’re hoping to pack on.
 Are you looking for a relaxing tube for one?
 A double-wide recliner built for two?
 Or a massive party float to hold a group of friends?
 Before you buy, double-check the product’s size specs to ensure you’re getting the dimensions you need, that way, you can safely select your favorite design and avoid any surprises when unboxing.